Asylum, a dark suspense saga

 — L. Colk, Southington Book Club

-Awards, Endorsements & Reviews
+Awards, Endorsements & Reviews of Asylum, a dark suspense saga

 Independent Publishers of New England, Annual Book Awards, Entries judged by a panel of New England librarians.